-Summer Ouarter Tuition
+Summer Quarter Tuition

 Students taking elective, hydrotherapy rotation or additional summer clinic in non-required summers may not be eligible for financial aid.
+See the Financial Aid Office for more details.

 Change of Track

 A change of track requires a signature from the program dean.
 All change of track requests must be completed by week eight of the quarter prior to the quarter in which the change takes effect.